harveyp123/ICCD_SpTrn_SLR/README.md

 Folder `SLR_Node_Class` is for SLR training for node classification, which follows dense training -> reweight training -> sparse training procedure.

+###### 3. Graph Convolution Networks for Node classification datasets & SLR

+Folder `SLR_GCN_Node_Class` is for SLR training for node classification, which follows dense training -> reweight training -> sparse training procedure.
+The training and prune experiment is done on 3 dataset: Cora, Pubmed, and CiteSeer

 ##### Sparse training:
 we follow same experiment setup as RigL paper (rigging the lottery: making all tickets winners), using weight magnitute for drop and weight gradient for grow.